NeoCellSsjGod/empires-and-allies/README.md

 ![Empires & Allies](art/Empires_&_Allies_logo.png "Empires & Allies logo")
 > Empires and Allies(Facebook) officially closed June 17th, 2013

 We are recovering the old Empires & Allies facebook game.
-Currently 4 engineers and programmers working on the latest Flash revision of the game: 109338.
+Currently working on the latest Flash revision of the game: 109338.

 You want to join?
-Contact us.
+Contact us!

 Feel free to join and make your own contributions.
 If interested, please send an email here: **raisetheempires@gmail.com** to get full access to the actual project progress.

 ## Actual progress (Updated Fri, 04 Oct 2019)